 At its core, Hard-Boiled is a marvelously crafted action movie with magnificent gun-fights, but its tonal style, like all great films, is deeper than its DVD-summary suggests.
 It is far from perfect, lacking a truly menacing or memorable villain, and some of the on-screen physics can verge on incredulity at times, but Woo always manages to dial the scope back to keep things within the realm of heightened psuedo-realism and relatable ultraviolence.
 It is an awesome ride.
 Witness the original guns-blazing cinematic dance of death.

 SUMMARY & RECOMMENDATION: Glorious cinematography and deft direction from action legend John Woo bring us some of the finest slow-motion violence from the other side of The Matrix.
 Chow Yun-Fat is a treat to watch endlessly fly through the air, firing off twin pistols with chaotic fury.
 The film’s score combines electronic synthesizers with old-school jazz tunes to great effect.

 — However… despite all the awesome action, the film lacks a truly threatening villain to match Yun-Fat’s tenacity.

 —> HIGHLY RECOMMENDED

 ?
-I wish Hollywood would make an official sequel to this classic bullet-fest but, without Jason Statham or Gerard Butler.
-Or Nicolas Cage.
+I wish Hollywood would make an official sequel or unofficial remake to this classic bullet-fest, but without Jason Statham or Gerard Butler or Nicolas Cage.